mingbocui/Higgs-Boson-Machine-Learning-Challenge/README.md

 	|   -- exploring data analysis.ipynb

 ## Introduction:
-In Project 1, machine learning methods were applied on the CERN dataset.
+In this Project, machine learning methods were applied on the CERN dataset.
 To make sure the codes can work properly, please put the 'train.csv' and 'test.csv' files under the folder 'data'.

 ## Process of buliding models and getting prediction results: